2024-2025 Season

 450 Whitney Ave., New Haven

 Arnie Tanimoto, viola da gamba, and Parker Ramsay, harp and harpsichord, will explore the musical world of Bach’s youth, showcasing the wonderful variety of styles that influenced the composer in his formative years.
-The concert features works by Vivaldi and Telemann, alongside those of figures such as Marin Marais and Dietrich Buxtehude.
+The concert features works by Marcello and Telemann, alongside those of figures such as Marin Marais and Dietrich Buxtehude.

 January 17, 2025

-Art of the Fugue
+The Art of Fugue

 Viola da gambists Chelsea Bernstein, Cat Slowik, Kenneth Slowik, and Arnie Tanimoto.
 Johann Sebastian Bach’s final composition demonstrates his complete mastery of musical counterpoint in all its variety.
 Bach did not specify any particular instruments for these works, so many arrangements have been created and performed.
 Here, we will have excerpts from Bach’s work arranged for four-part viol consort by the performers.